-Nagaden operates express buses between Nagano (bus stop number 3 at the East Exit of Nagano Station) and Shiga Kogen.
+Nagaden operates express buses between Nagano (East Exit of Nagano Station) and Shiga Kogen.
 There are four buses per day in summer and around ten buses per day in winter.
 The buses do not stop in central Yudanaka or Shibu Onsen, but they stop at the Snow Monkey Park bus stop (40 minutes, 1400 yen one way) from where the Jigokudani Monkey Park can be reached.
 In Shiga Kogen, all buses stop at Hasuike (70 minutes, 1700 yen), and some continue in direction of either Oku Shiga Kogen or Mount Yokoteyama.

 By bus from Kusatsu Onsen

 From late April to early November, Yamanouchi and Kusatsu Onsen are connected with each other by hourly bus connections via Mount Shirane where a transfer of buses is required.
 The bus ride between Yamanouchi (Yudanaka Station) and Mount Shirane takes 70 minutes and costs 1650 yen one way, and buses also serve the Snow Monkey Park bus stop.
 The ride between Mount Shirane and Kusatsu Onsen takes 30 minutes and costs 1130 yen.
 Some of the buses between Mount Shirane and Kusatsu Onsen are operated by JR and are covered by the Japan Rail Pass.
 All other buses are not covered by the pass.

 Above fees and schedules are subject to change.
 For the current yen exchange rate, click here.